yadavan88/lihaoyi-toolkit/README.md

 # lihaoyi-toolkit
-A sample toolkit using com-lihaoyi libraries
+A sample custom [toolkit](https://docs.scala-lang.org/toolkit/introduction.html) using `com-lihaoyi` libraries

 As of now, this needs to be published locally.
 You can do it using the command: